Online Card Sorting Software

 Now we've made card sorting even easier with OptimalSort - the online card sorting tool preferred by information architects, web designers and content writers the world over.
 OptimalSort gives you the user insights you need to make informed information architecture decisions.

-Sounds like what you're looking for?Try a demo as a participant See the results as a UX researcher Sign up to try it out!
+Sounds like what you're looking for?Try a demo as a participant See the results as a UX researcher Get started today!

 Or read on to find out more

 "Card sorting is a great, reliable, inexpensive method for finding patterns in how users would expect to find content or functionality."

 If you have a medium to large website, intranet, online shop or knowledge base then you will benefit from using OptimalSort.
 Card sorting will help you to understand the product groups or categories that customers would sort items into and thus where they'd expect to find them in your navigation menu structure.

 Getting started with OptimalSort is really easy.
 Compared with traditional card sorting methods (using index cards and lots of data entry), you'll save many hours in both preparation and analysis time.

 Your “cards” are the content items from your website or intranet that you'd like to study.
 We'll ask people to sort these cards into groups to help you understand your users' mental models.

 2. Configure your survey